jchapuis/fullstackscala-scaladays2025/slides.md

   - Yes, you really can do it all in Scala
   - Leads to compact...
   - Great for product teams, it promotes alignment, or solo players, you master one stack
-  - As a motivation, you know AI age calls for generalists
+  - As extra motivation to try your hand at something different, as you know AI age calls for generalists, so now it's a good moment to become one
   - Last but not least, it's also about enjoying what we do

 ---
 ![](final_slide.png)

-^ - so on this, i would like to give special thanks library authors and contributors that make this joy of coding possible day-to-day, and to the scala community at large
+^ - so on this, i would like to give special thanks library authors and contributors that make this joy of coding in Scala possible day-to-day, and to the scala community at large of course
-- thank you all for your attention, comments and questions
+- thank you all for your attention, comments and questions welcome